HomeBlogDachshund Potty Training: Complete Guide

 Q: What if my dachshund still has accidents at 6 months?

 85% reach reliability by 12 weeks, but 15% need 4-6 months.
 Medical issues (UTI, kidney problems) should be ruled out if accidents persist despite consistent training.
 Stress and environmental factors often cause regression.
+Consult your veterinarian if accidents continue despite consistent potty training efforts.

 Q: How do I correct accidents without punishment?